 Raising Funds for Special Olympics Minnesota

 Some of you may be new to fundraising but we think you will be amazed at how easy it is to secure donations and surprised what little time it actually takes to raise money for Special Olympics.

+AW ENFORCEMENT

+MINNESOTA

+OR SPECIAL OLYMPIC

 Why Raise Funds?

 The love in a hug.
 The sweat of courage.
 The tears of joy and disappointment.
 No one knows these feelings better than Special Olympics athletes and volunteers.
 The athletes of Special Olympics have a unique view of winning.
 To them, a ribbon earned simply for participating may mean as much as a gold medal.
 Special Olympics Minnesota helps individuals with intellectual disabilities discover their human potential.
 Special Olympics Minnesota equips them with real world skills that benefit them at home, in school and the workplace.
 Our athletes run and jump, swim and bowl, lift and hit, somersault and vault, skate and spike and more.
 They compete with more love and passion than you can imagine.
 And they develop deep pride and self-esteem, which carries over into their everyday life.
-In Minnesota, more than 6,000 athletes participate in 17 official state level sports.
+In Minnesota, more than 8,200 athletes participate in 17 official state level sports.
 Special Olympics Minnesota receives no government funding nor is it a United Way agency (you can however designate Special Olympics Minnesota as your charity to receive your United Way contributions - ask Amy for details how to get your department to designate their contributions to Special Olympics).
 Special Olympics Minnesota is entirely dependent on donations to support its program.
 Our goal is to reach out and increase the number of participants each year...while maintaining the quality training programs and competitions already benefiting so many Minnesotans with intellectual disabilities.
 Like any team, we can't do it alone.
 Where Does Your Money Go?

 Money generated through fundraising efforts on behalf of the Law Enforcement Torch Run benefit all athletes in the state of Minnesota and the overall Special Olympics Minnesota program.
 The fundraising money is not specifically allocated toward one program but contributes to the overall operating budget of our programs for our athletes providing them with enhanced training, competition and personal opportunities including competitions like Summer Games.
 Summer Games is Special Olympics Minnesota's most recognized state level competition in terms of the number of athletes and volunteers participating.
-The 2008 Summer Games were held in June at the University of Minnesota Bierman Field and Mini-Hops Gymnastics Center.
-More than 1,000 athletes across the state competed in athletics (track & field) and gymnastics.
+The 2017 Summer Games were held in June at Eastview High School.
+More than 1,700 athletes and 100 unified partners across the state competed in athletics (track & field), gymnastics, tennis, and volleyball.